Skip to main content

 7. Provide Emotional Support

-As you know your friend better than anyone else, the maid of honour should be there for them every step of the way.
-Remember to be supportive without being overbearing, you might want to have a conversation with the bride to discuss what level of involvement they want you to have.
+Remember to be supportive without being overbearing – you might even want to have a conversation with the bride to discuss what level of involvement they want you to have.

 While your main responsibility is to help with the planning, ensure you're still pencilling in some fun too.
 A relaxing afternoon getting your nails done, or a de-stressing night out will be just what the bride-to-be needs!

-The couple will have lived and breathed wedding planning for a long time now, so if schedules permit, try and organise some non-wedding time with them.
-It's not only important for them to have some time away from wedding favours and wedding place names, but it's also important for you to have time together as friends outside of wedding planning.
+The couple will have lived and breathed wedding planning for a while now, so if schedules permit, try and organise some non-wedding time with them.
+It's not only important for them to have some time away from wedding favours and place names, but it's also important for you to have time together as friends outside of wedding planning.

 9. Finalise Details With Vendors and Guests

-The maid of honour might be needed to help set up the reception room the night before, if the venue allows this, and you might attend last minute beauty appointments, such as a manicure and pedicure.
+The maid of honour might be needed to help set up the reception room the night before, if the venue allows, and you might need to attend last minute beauty appointments, such as a mani/pedi.

-If you’re staying with the wedding party the night before, it’s a great idea to put together a sleepover kit – think hot chocolate, Champagne, sweets and some classic wedding-themed films, as well as some beauty treatments (but avoid anything new – you don’t want to risk a breakout the day before the wedding).
+If you’re staying with the wedding party the night before, it’s a great idea to put together a sleepover kit – think hot chocolate, champagne, nibbles and some classic wedding-themed films, as well as some pampering beauty treats (but avoid anything new – you don’t want to risk a breakout the day before the wedding).

 Maid of Honour Duties On the Wedding Day